IDNI/parser/README.md

 - Boolean (including conjunctive) grammars
 	- C++ structures with operators for [creating grammars programmatically](docs/programatic_grammar.md)
-	- [TGF](docs/tgf.md) - Tau Grammar Form language for describing grammars in an EBNF-like format
+	- [TGF](docs/tgf.md) - Tau Grammar Format for describing grammars in an EBNF-like format
 - Earley based parser with garbage collection producing parse forest containing all the parsed trees
 - scannerless (lexerless) parsing
 - forest traversal with callbacks and extraction of trees and graphs to deal with transformations and with ambiguity